 FAQ – Animals lost or found

 **Please note that this online list is updated as often as possible by a team of dedicated volunteers.
 However, since our resources are limited, not every animal currently in our shelter may be posted online.
-Please visit our shelter early and often to search for your lost pet.
+Please send an email to email@example.com promptly with a description and a photo of your pet and visit our shelter as soon as possible and regurlarly.

-Municipalities and boroughs served by Montreal’s SPCA:
+Municipalities and boroughs served by the Montreal SPCA:

 |Lachine||311 (from 7:00 am to 10:00 pm)

 (514) 735-2711, ext.
-0 (10:00 pm to 7:00 am – emergency patrol only)
+1 (10:00 pm to 7:00 am – emergency patrol only)

-|Ville Saint-Laurent||(514) 735-2711, ext.
-0|
+|Ville Saint-Laurent||(514) 735-2711|